 Viva the Carnival!

-For one year more we celebrate in Spain, one of the most traditional and extended holidays of the country, the Carnival, it’s a festival with religious origin, that marks the beginning of Lent.
+Viva the Carnival!
+For one year more we celebrate in Spain, one of the most traditional and extended holidays of the country.
+It’s a festival with religious origin, that marks the beginning of Lent.
 During these days, the costumes, the masks, the music and the fun invade the streets of the cities.

 ¿Do you want to know what happens in our destinations?